Blog Category : DIY, Decor, Escort Cards, Trends, Weddings --- Blogged by : natasha on June 1, 2009 at 5:52 pm

 Place Cards for Swirly Templates

-Throw a Valentines Day themed shower that is sure to steel the heart of any bride.
+Throw a Valentines Day themed shower that is sure to steal the heart of any bride.
 Mini bud vases are arranged in the shape of a heart, double as a beautiful centerpiece and favors.
 Add pink and heart shaped touches in all elements of the shower.
 The more attention to details the better!

 Name Tags, Take Away Centerpiece, Napkin Rings,